Skip to main content

 }

-That's it!
-This plugin registers a /hello slash command that inserts a greeting paragraph into the editor.
+This plugin registers a /hello slash command that inserts a greeting into the editor.
+That's all it takes.

 1. Open Voiden

-• The ZIP contains both manifest.json and main.js (either at the root or inside a single top-level folder)
+• The ZIP contains manifest.json and the renderer bundle ({id}.js)

 • The plugin ID does not conflict with a core extension